brijeshgzp05/Hypothesis-testing-cheat-sheet-in-python/README.md

 #### Anova and F test - One way anova
 #### Chi square test
 #### One tailed vs Two tailed tests

+#### Formula is also provided with latex syntax to understand in easy way